madda01/ServicesFunction/README.md

 # ServicesFunction
+Service Management Function.
-This function is developed for IWT standalone website project : Online Apartment Sales System.
+Creating a standalone website for the Online Apartment Sales System topic.
 The project is developed for demo purpose and it's not supposed to be used in real application.